arantxax/pendulumtracker/README.md

 0. Installation in Linux (far straightforward);
 1. Capture and loop frames from the file called "20190829_150101.mp4" (aftwerwards channel it to the default camera);
-2. Isolate what's moving: Background Subtraction method has an update better than Absdiff (which also deletes the stationary ball at its maximal amplitude);
+2. Isolate what's moving: Background Subtraction method has an update better than Absdiff (which deletes the stationary ball at its maximal amplitude);
 3. Establish Region of Interest ROI: Object Detection can avoid taking visitors' or any other motion into account (not initialized yet);
 3.1 Based on format (Circle);
 3.2 Based on color (Green);